fredriko/nlp-data-readiness/docs/introduction.md

 # Introduction

-At RISE, we often work in cooperation with other organizations with respect to applied research and business challenges that lend themselves to solutions in the natural language processing domain.
+At RISE, we often work in cooperation with other organizations with respect to applied research and business challenges that lend themselves to solutions based on Natural Language Processing.
 The purpose of this document is to outline and highlight issues related to data access, accessibility, and validity that may arise in such situations.